 Where to get rid of your junk

-Summer is the perfect time to rethink the way we consume and recycle.
-For many, it's time to get some serious summer cleaning done, and that can mean piles of clothes the kids have grown out of, bins of recyclables that have been accumulating, delving into home renovations, and more.
+Many homeowners (and sellers) need a little help when it comes time to clean out their stuff.
+That can mean piles of clothes the kids have grown out of, bins of recyclables that have been accumulating, the remains of household projects, and more.
 It can be overwhelming, but for each and every item you're ready to dispose of… we've got you covered!

-When you're cleaning out your closet, garage, basement and attic this summer, you'll want to keep in mind all of these ways to recycle, donate, and sell used items that you no longer need
+When you're cleaning out your closet, garage, basement and attic, you'll want to keep in mind all of these ways to recycle, donate, and sell used items that you no longer need.

 Huge TVs and Other Electronics